SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/4.0.0/PyNNOnSpinnakerInstall.md

 # <a name="Trouble"></a> Troubleshooting

-1. If you experience the error:
+1. If on Windows you experience the error:

        **UnicodeDecodeError: 'ascii' codec can't decode byte 0xb0 in position 1: ordinal not in range(128)**

-   Then to solve it, edit C:\Python27\Lib\mimetypes.py and add these codes:
+   Then to solve it, edit `C:\Python27\Lib\mimetypes.py` and add these codes:

    ```python
    if sys.getdefaultencoding() != 'gbk':